asbru-cm/asbru-cm/doc/Manual/Preferences/MainOptions.md

 ![](images/pref2.png)

-+ Recommended for
++ Recommended for users that
-    - Have all options accesible in a single interface
+    - Want to have all options accesible in a single interface
-    - Do not deal with moving, resizing and arranging windows
+    - Do not want to deal with moving, resizing and arranging windows

 __Compact__

 This mode is for "Windows", "Minimalist" driven users.
-The main window interface will be hidden in your taskbar.
+The main window interface will be hidden in your system tray.
 And you will launch all sessions in separate windows, or inside a single window with tabs.
 You will have the minimum amount of buttons to interact with the application.

-+ Recommended for
++ Recommended for users that
-    - Having multiple windows and arranged to have simultaneous multiple views, without size restrictions and overlapping
+    - Like having multiple windows and arranged them to have simultaneous multiple views, without size restrictions and overlapping
-    - Have the cleanest interface possible when working with your projects
+    - Like to have the cleanest interface possible when working with your projects

 __Image examples__